charlesreid1-docker/pod-charlesreid1/docs/Running.md

 # Running the Charlesreid1 Docker Pod

-The charlesreid1.com site runs in a Docker pod.
+This docker pod runs the main charlesreid1.com site.
-Use `docker-compose` to run the pod.
+To run the pod, use the `docker-compose` command.

 ## The Docker Compose File